Prepared for New Hope Presbytery Meeting at WBPC in 2008

 Betty Connette, February 2005 - present

 Betty is thought of as being sincere and very caring.
 She is well known for the love and compassion she shows to families in times of illness and to families as they grieve the loss of loved ones.
-A second informal service began during her tenure.
+A second less formal service began during her tenure.

 Bruce Grady - Associate Minister - November 2008 - present

 Bruce is appreciated for his cheerful smile and beautiful solos.
-He is presently developing our informal service.
+He is presently developing our less formal alternative evening service.